Yaachaka/C_book_solutions/Chap09_Functions/knkcch09readme.txt

 @@@@ Project 6: knkcch09proj06: Write a function that computes the value of the following polynomial:
-	3x⁵+2x⁴-5x⁳-x⁲+7x-6
+	3x⁵+2x⁴-5x³-x²+7x-6
 Write a program that asks the user to enter a value for x, calls the function to compute the value of the polynomial, and then displays the value returned by the function.

 @@@@ Project 7: knkcch09proj07: The power function of Section 9.6 can be made faster by having it calculate xⁿ in a different way.
 We first notice that if n is a power of 2, then xⁿ can be computed by squaring.
-For example, x⁴ is the square of x⁲, so x⁴ can be computed using only two multiplications instead of three.
+For example, x⁴ is the square of x^2, so x⁴ can be computed using only two multiplications instead of three.
 As it happens, this technique can be used even when n is not a power of 2.
-If n is even, we use the formula xⁿ=(xⁿ⸍⁲)⁲.
+If n is even, we use the formula xⁿ=(x^(n/2))^2.
 If n is odd, then xⁿ=x×xⁿ⁻¹.
 Write a recursive function that computes xⁿ.
 (The recursion ends when n = 0, in which case the function returns 1.)
 To test your function, write a program that asks the user to enter values for x and n, calls power to compute xⁿ, and